-While hanging pictures and mirrors in homes, offices, and collections for the past 25 years,
+While hanging pictures and mirrors in homes, offices, and collections for the past 25

 I have devised methods for measurement and placement that work well for me,